Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

 Voles are generally 4 to 9 inches long.
-They normally weigh around 2 ounces and strongly resemble mice.
+They usually weigh around 2 ounces and strongly resemble mice.
 Their fur color is typically either gray or brown.
 Voles have small ears, tails, and legs.
 Their diet mainly consists of grass, roots, and plant stems.
 Voles are active during both day and night.

 Inspection